Mitha1328/IDAssignment-3/README.md

 This game allows the children to cultivate good habits to protect themselves and others around them.

-Target Audience: Kids aged 8-12
+Target Audience: Kids aged 8-12 in Singapore Context.

 Aim: The website helps kids to understand the importance of following the rules such as restrictions and why wearing a mask is a must nowadays.
 It helps them understand why rules are made.
 The main goal is for kids to learn from their choices and its consequences.
 This game helps kids learn the current Covid situation from their choices and how much power their choices have.